INERRANCY AND DOCTRINAL PURITY

 He bowed his head.
 “It’s a gay pride bracelet!”

-He pulled off the blood pressure cuff and stepped back.
+He pulled the blood pressure cuff and stepped back.
 He twinkled like a playful puppy.

 Local leaders threw a fit.
 They said things like: The Bible says… We cannot in good conscience… God will judge… remember Sodom and Gomorrah… etc. etc.

-They arranged meetings, made phone calls, fired-off texts, e-mails, and scrambled into Chevy Suburbans to meet like-minded others to make plans and discuss strategies.
+They arranged meetings, made phone calls, fired-off texts & e-mails, and scrambled into Chevy Suburbans to meet like-minded others to plan and discuss strategies.

 What were their options?
 What to try next?
 How would they shape the congregation to challenge heresy?